COMFORT is a must in order to fully enjoy the travel experience.

 Dinner and overnight at “Hotel de la Poste”, a historical hotel built in 1850 and which used to be the base of the “Aeropostale” (airmail pioneer operation) pilots.
 Totally restored, it has conserved the best “old colonial atmosphere” in town.

-Visit of Saint Louis, a charming old town which was the first capital of the French colonies in West Africa
+Visit of Saint Louis, a charming old town which was the first capital of the French colonies in West Africa.

 The old town is built on two long islands of Senegal River between river and ocean and has a breezy climate.
 The first island has been the administrative colonial capital of the French West Africa until 1902, when the administration was transferred to Dakar.
 The second island, near the ocean, is inhabited by a large local community of fishermen.